 the biggest military operation in French soil from the Second World

-they should have understood that this does not work, because just a
+they should have understood that this does not work, because just

-establishment that is taking a wrong position we in a democratic world, we know
+that is taking a wrong position we in a democratic world, we know

 that there are institutions that we can rely on.
 So they should

 have understood that their lies, their slander are not playing anymore.

 the European institutions we have been promised over two years ago